 RESOURCE SCHODACK ISLAND RESOURCE Condition Description Recommended Plan In the short-term, minor adverse impacts to aesthetic and scenic resources would occur during the construction phase of the project due to the presence of heavy equipment, material piles, staging areas, traffic control signs, disturbed land, and high visibility fencing.
 In the long-term, implementing the Plan would result in minor beneficial impacts to the site's aesthetic and scenic resources through the restoration of wetland habitat.
-Hazardous, Toxic and Existing Conditions In September 1984, the U. S. Environmental Protection Agency (USEPA) listed the Hudson River, Identification Number NYD980763841 on the CERCLA National Priorities List (NPL).
+Hazardous, Toxic, and Existing Conditions In September 1984, the U. S. Environmental Protection Agency (USEPA) listed the Hudson River, Identification Number NYD980763841 on the CERCLA National Priorities List (NPL).
 A review of the databases yields no other sites within or near the Schodack Island site.
 Radioactive FWOP The No Action Alternative would have no impact on HTRW.
 Waste (HTRW) Recommended Plan There is no identified HTRW at the site; therefore, implementation of the Plan will not be impacted by HTRW.
 Existing Conditions Schodack Island State Park is located off NY-9J, a motor-vehicle road that is also a bicycle route.
 There is no other infrastructure within the park boundary.
 FWOP The No Action Alternative would have no impact on transportation or infrastructure.
-Transportation and Other Infrastructure Recommended Plan In the short-term, minor adverse impacts to local traffic conditions would occur during the construction phase of the project due to the transport of material and heavy equipment. proposed side channel tidal wetland connection.
+Transportation and Other Infrastructure Recommended In the short-term, minor adverse impacts to local traffic conditions would occur during the construction phase of the project due to the transport of material and heavy equipment.
+Plan In the long-term, implementing the Plan would involve the construction of a road crossing over the proposed side channel tidal wetland connection.
 However, this road crossing would replace an existing access road and therefore have no impact on transportation and site access.